I know this is an image everybody has seen at least once in their lifetime.

 The National Retailers Association of America (NRAA) has stated that 41% of shopping carts go unreturned.
 Imagine how many door dings have been left due to those carts?
 Secondly, I totally made that stat up and don’t even know if the NRAA is a real.
 But what I do know is no cart should ever be left stranded.

-Regardless of the weather, your exhaustion level, kids, whatever, I did a couple tests run.
+Regardless of the weather, your exhaustion level, kids, whatever, it’s not a hard thing to do.
+I did a couple of tests runs.
 It took me an average of twelve seconds to return a shopping cart to its receptacle….. just twelve seconds and that’s with a bum ankle!
-There are probably instances and exceptions on why one person can’t return a cart but a majority of people don’t have an excuse.
+There are probably instances and exceptions on why one person can’t return a cart, but most people don’t have an excuse.
 If I had to give people one reason why they should return a cart it’s simply to be courteous of others.
 We’re all lazy, I get it.
 Sometimes I’m too lazy to find the remote to change the channel but I’ll always spend the twelve seconds to return a shopping cart.
-I’ve had my cart scratched multiple times and don’t want that to happen to others.
+I’ve had my car scratched multiple times and don’t want that to happen to others.

 Next up is Dillon’s.
 You can spot these by white signs with the Dillon’s logo on it; usually there’s also an ad on the sign.
 As you know at Dillon’s their shopping carts come in different sizes and some have the child-buggy attached to it.
 What’s nice about the receptacles is they fit all shopping carts!
 Yep, one size fits all!